What We Know About The Attack On Saudi Oil Facilities

 Second is the matter of distance.
 The facilities that were struck lie roughly 500 miles from Yemen's border with Saudi Arabia.
 The Houthi weapons that have been used thus far simply don't have the range.

-Third is the attack's level of sophistication, according to Fabian Hinz, a research associate at the James Martin Center for Nonproliferation Studies in Monterey, Calif.
+Third is the level of sophistication of the attack, according to Fabian Hinz, a research associate at the James Martin Center for Nonproliferation Studies in Monterey, Calif.
 "Would the Houthis be capable of flying a single drone or two drones into Abqaiq?
 I would say yes," Hinz says.
 "But would they be able to conduct such a vast coordinated mission to strike the facility with so much success?
 I would honestly say no."

 Saudi Arabia has shown wreckage of drones and missiles that look Iranian